mrocklin/blog/_posts/work/2018-10-12-so-you-want-to-contribute-to-open-source.md

 through the issue list.
 What fraction of them excite you?

 I say this not to discourage you (indeed, please come help!) but just as a warning.
-Many people who arrive at an OSS project excited to help, end up leaving pretty quickly.
+Many people leave OSS pretty quickly.
 This can be for many reasons, but lack of interest is certainly one of them.

 *The desire to maintain software is rarely enough to keep people engaged in open source long term*